 We collect a range of fees from companies and other entities under Commonwealth laws.
 Some of the fees we collect include company registration and annual review fees.
 The law states when a fee must be paid, and the amount of the fee.

 The law states when a fee must be charged if you lodge a document late or don't pay a fee on time.
-To find out if a form must be paid is a specified time you can check the form guide, or look at the information when you find ASIC forms.
+To find out the lodgement period for a form you can check the form guide, or when you find ASIC forms.

 Every company and managed investment scheme has an annual review date, usually the anniversary of its registration date.
 Soon after its annual review date each year, we issue each registered company and scheme with an annual statement and an invoice statement for the annual review fee.
 You need to pay the annual review fee to keep your company or scheme registered.